 This perfect walled in garden just down the hill from Nanzen-ji Temple is a brilliant place to escape the crowds that plague the big-name spots of Higashiyama - Heian-jingu Shrine

 Heian-jungu Shrine is one of the most important and visually impressive Shinto shrines in Kyoto.
-It’s worth a visit, particularly on Shinto festival days - Kyoto Municipal Museum of Art
+It’s worth a visit, particularly on Shinto festival days - Kyoto City KYOCERA Museum of Art (formerly Kyoto Municipal Museum of Art)

-The Kyoto Municipal Museum of Art is the best museum in Kyoto (it’s only eclipsed by the Kyoto National Museum when the National is holding a special exhibition) - National Museum of Modern Art
+The Kyoto City KYOCERA Museum of Art is the best museum in Kyoto (it’s only eclipsed by the Kyoto National Museum when the National is holding a special exhibition) - National Museum of Modern Art

-Kyoto’s National Museum of Modern Art is a reasonably interesting museum that occasionally holds worthwhile special exhibits - Kyoto Museum of Traditional Crafts
+Kyoto’s National Museum of Modern Art is a reasonably interesting museum that occasionally holds worthwhile special exhibits - Kyoto Museum of Crafts and Design (formerly Kyoto Museum of Traditional Crafts or Fureaikan)

-The Kyoto Museum of Traditional Crafts is a small free museum that showcases the main traditional crafts of Kyoto.
+The Kyoto Museum of Crafts and Design is a small free museum that showcases the main traditional crafts of Kyoto.
 It’s a great rainy day activity. - Kyoto City Zoo

 If your kids are strangely unimpressed by the subtleties of Buddhist temples, the Kyoto City Zoo can be a godsend - Eikan-do Temple